aetherian0/Klemmari/README.md

 React + Vite

 ## How to run
-1. Install Node.js from the [official website](https://nodejs.org/en)
+1. Install the latest LTS version of Node.js from the [official website](https://nodejs.org/en)
-2. Clone the repository on your local machine
+2. Clone the repository to your local machine
 3. Run the following command on terminal
 ```
 $ npm install